Man killed in Clinton officer-involved shooting identified

 An autopsy has been scheduled at the Iowa Office of the State Medical Examiner, according to the release.

-The case is being investigated by the Iowa Division of Criminal Investigations and the medical examiner's office
+The case is being investigated by the Iowa Division of Criminal Investigation and the medical examiner's office